csoeller/soellerlab-py3-git/content/pages/openings.md

 The blurred image is not completely featureless, it contains information in the form of a
 [speckle pattern](http://en.wikipedia.org/wiki/Speckle_pattern), a
 fine granular pattern of light and dark regions.
-Such speckle patterns are very familar to those who have previously worked with _coherent_ light sources, such as lasers.
+Such speckle patterns are very familiar to those who have previously worked with _coherent_ light sources, such as lasers.
 By clever image processing, the speciality of our collaborator [Jacopo Bertolotti](http://emps.exeter.ac.uk/physics-astronomy/staff/jb601), we can recover the image of the actual object, as